Thursday July 2:

-Every May, this collaborative high school ensemble comes together to prepare for the Jazz Festival.
+Every May, this collaborative high school ensemble comes together to prepare for the Iowa City Jazz Festival.
 Directed by Rich Medd and Ryan Arp, the band is composed of students from Iowa City High School and West High School in Iowa City.
-For 20 years, this group has served as of one of signature elements of the Iowa City Jazz Festival’s commitment to education outreach.
+For 20 years, this group has served as of one of signature elements of the Jazz Festival’s commitment to education outreach.
 The deep immersion of students in jazz over the summer not only strengthens their musical growth, but builds a strong bond between the programs at the two schools.
-Their sound swings so hard that you can’t help but agree about the bright future of the music!

 The North Corridor All-Star Big Band is returning for its third performance at the Iowa City Jazz Festival.
 Like the United Jazz Ensemble, this group is composed of some of the most talented high school jazz musicians of the corridor from Cedar Rapids to Cedar Falls.
 Under the direction of Steve Shanley, the North Corridor Jazz All Stars will present a musically diverse program featuring the many facets of Big Band repertoire.
 Always ensured to be a romping and swinging live jam, the North Corridor Jazz All Stars will certainly have the crowd moving to the beat and grinning with local pride.